microsoft/AI-For-Beginners/README.md

 <tr><td>24</td><td>AI Ethics and Responsible AI</td><td>Text</td><td></td><td></td><td></td></tr>
 </table>

 Each lesson contains some pre-reading material (linked as **Text** above), and some executable Jupyter Notebooks, which are often specific to the framework (**PyTorch** or **TensorFlow**).
 The executable notebook also contains a lot of theoretical material, so to understand the topic you need to go through at least one version of the notebooks (either PyTorch or TensorFlow).
-There are also **Labs** available for some topics, which give you an opportunity to try applying the material you have learnt to some specific problem.
+There are also **Labs** available for some topics, which give you an opportunity to try applying the material you have learnt to a specific problem.

 Some sections also contain links to **MS Learn** modules that cover related topics.
-Microsoft Learn provides convenient GPU-enabled learning environment, although in terms of content you can expect this curriculum to go a bit deeper.
+Microsoft Learn provides a convenient GPU-enabled learning environment, although in terms of content you can expect this curriculum to go a bit deeper.

 Course sections also include the links to **PAT**s - Progress Assessment Tool, a list of items that you are likely to get to know after completing the module.
 You can review it and assess your progress on the course yourself.

 ![Mindmap of the Course](Mindmap.svg)

 # Getting Started

 **Students**, there are a couple of ways to use the curriculum.
 First of all, you can just read the text and look through the code directly on GitHub.
 If you want to run the code in any of the notebooks - you can find the advice on how to do it [in this blog post](https://soshnikov.com/education/how-to-execute-notebooks-from-github/).

-However, if you are serious about the course, we suggest to fork the entire repo to your own GitHub account and complete the exercises on your own or with a group:
+However, if you would like to take the course as a self-study project, we suggest that you fork the entire repo to your own GitHub account and complete the exercises on your own or with a group:

-- Start with a pre-lecture quiz.
+- Start with a pre-lecture quiz
 - Read the intro text for the lecture
 - If the lecture has additional notebooks, go through them, reading and executing the code.
-If both TensorFlow and PyTorch notebooks are provided, you can focus on one of them - chose your favourite framework.
+If both TensorFlow and PyTorch notebooks are provided, you can focus on one of them - chose your favourite framework
-- Notebooks often contain some of the challenges that require you to tweak the code a little bit to experiment.
-Do not by lazy and do it!
+- Notebooks often contain some of the challenges that require you to tweak the code a little bit to experiment
-- Take the post-lecture quiz.
+- Take the post-lecture quiz
-- If there is a lab attached to the module - complete the assignment.
+- If there is a lab attached to the module - complete the assignment
 - Visit the [Discussion board](https://github.com/microsoft/AI-For-Beginners/discussions) to and "learn out loud" by filling out the appropriate PAT rubric.
 A 'PAT' is a Progress Assessment Tool that is a rubric you fill out to further your learning.
-You can also react to other PATs so we can learn together.
+You can also react to other PATs so we can learn together

-> For further study, we recommend following these [Microsoft Learn](https://docs.microsoft.com/en-us/users/jenlooper-2911/collections/k7o7tg1gp306q4?WT.mc_id=academic-15963-cxa) modules and learning paths.
+> For further study, we recommend following these [Microsoft Learn](https://docs.microsoft.com/users/jenlooper-2911/collections/k7o7tg1gp306q4?WT.mc_id=academic-15963-cxa) modules and learning paths.

 **Teachers**, we have [included some suggestions](for-teachers.md) on how to use this curriculum.